gee-community/arcgis-earthengine-toolbox/docs/installation.md

 # Installation

-## Conda Environement Setup For Earth Engine API
+## Conda Environment Setup For Earth Engine API

 Before starting the installation, ensure that you have the necessary account permissions to create a conda environment and install the required packages. **If your ArcPro was installed by an administrator, you will need administrator-level permissions to complete the installation.**